williamrygao/williamrygao.github.io/truth.md

 more than I do Euclid's rigourous geometry, and the former's worldview has proven to be more useful than any of Euclid's propositions.
 But they've also been proven to be absurdly incorrect (viz. geocentrism).
-This incongruency between our lived experience and the scientific worldview admittedly terrifies me.
+This incongruence between our lived experience and the scientific worldview terrifies me.
 On the other hand, Euclid's Elements is bound to remain an inexorable document of humanity's capacity to do things the right way.
 A beacon of hope amidst the meaning